The following structure is a very good, step-by-step method you can use on any TOK essay to get a great mark. (It is updated for the 2022 syllabus).

--Link to prescribed title.
-Quickly sum up the (complicated) insights of this section.
+-Sum up the development section.
+Linking to the prescribed title, highlight the insights you've had about this AOK and the prescribed title.
 “It is therefore clear that mathematics is reliable to an extent, but often it can only show something to be true within one fixed system or approach.”

 Implications and significance.
 Also tell us why it's important that we know this.
-When and how does it matter that we understand this lesson?
+Clarify when and how it's matters that we understand these insights.

 -Perspectives and extensions.
-If you can, try to pull in a very different perspective, on your conclusion.
-Perhaps you can recognize a very different way of approaching the question, which could have resulted in quite different insights than those you included in your essay.
-Or you could also mention one or two unresolved questions that this essay has revealed.
-You could also think of this as explaining some "limitations" or a weaknesses of your essay, but it's also about showing that the conversation isn't over yet.
-There is more to the question than you've had the room to explore.
+If you can, try to pull in a different perspective, on your conclusion.
+Perhaps you can recognize a different way of approaching the question, which could have resulted in quite different insights than those you included in your essay.
+Or you could also mention an unresolved question or a limitation that your exploration revealed.

 Obviously there is a lot more depth that we can go into about what makes a really great TOK essay, but this structure will get you started.
 And we can meet and talk about your essay, if you'd like.